-Introduction
+Introduction:

-The Canadian Water and Wastewater Operator Certification Committee (CWWOCC) was established by the Canadian members of the Association of Boards of Certification (ABC) in 2009 to develop Canadian Operator certification best practices.
+The Canadian Water and Wastewater Operator Certification Committee (CWWOCC) was established by the Canadian members of the Association of Boards of Certification (ABC) in 2009 to develop Canadian operator certification best practices.
 The Committee is continuing the work of the previous Canadian Certification Education and Training Committee.

-These best practices were developed collectively by the provinces and territories which have active Operator certification programs in place as of September 2009.
+These best practices were developed collectively by the provinces and territories which have active operator certification programs in place as of September 2009.
 They represent the best practice as identified by the provinces and territories through consensus, using the Association of Boards of Certification Program Standards, 2007 as a starting point.
-The practices are common practice by all, or a majority of jurisdictions.
+In some cases the practices are common practice by all or a majority of jurisdictions while other practices are currently being met by none.
 The purpose of the best practices is to provide greater program and administrative guidance to jurisdictions and to strive for greater harmonization of program requirements across Canada.
-In this way the best practices support reciprocity and the Canadian Free Trade Agreement, which replaced the Agreement on Internal Trade.
+In this way the best practices support reciprocity and the Agreement on Internal Trade.